 No single well-defined pathway leads to the UX career.
 This results from the status of UX as an umbrella term comprising various jobs and tasks.
 This means employers have different needs as well when they look for employees.

-We collected the eight most common UX designer skills that can come in handy when planning to enter the industry.
+We collected the eight most common UX designer skills that can come in handy when planning to enter the industry and to build your UX portfolio.

 UX focuses on people.
 This profession ultimately aims to help them and improve their lives.
 Therefore it requires empathy.
 Develop the skill to think about problems from other people’s point of view.
 For some people this comes instinctively; others need to work more on this.
 One thing is for sure: You can’t do this job with an egoist mindset.